AaryaMakthala/GJR-EVENTS/README.md

 ## Deployment

-This project is deployed on Vercel with automatic CI/CD from the main branch.
+This project is deployed on Vercel with continuous deployment enabled from the main branch.

-Every push to GitHub triggers a new deployment.
+Any push to the repository automatically triggers a new deployment.

 ---

 ## Notes

-- Ensure environment variables are configured in Vercel
+- Ensure all environment variables are properly configured in Vercel.
-- Supabase policies must allow required operations
+- Supabase security rules must be set correctly for production use.
-- Telegram bot must be active for notifications
+- Telegram bot configuration is required for notification functionality.

 ---

 ## Author

-Developed as a full-stack production-ready event management system for portfolio and real-world use.
+Developed as a full-stack event management platform for production use and portfolio demonstration.